CanvasL/ton-sbt-nft/README.md

-# simple-counter
+# ton-sbt-nft

 ## Project structure

 - `contracts` - source code of all the smart contracts of the project and their dependencies.
+- `deployment` - deployed contract addresses.
 - `wrappers` - wrapper classes (implementing `Contract` from ton-core) for the contracts, including any [de]serialization primitives and compilation functions.
--   `tests` - tests for the contracts.
 - `scripts` - scripts used by the project, mainly the deployment scripts.
+- `src` - express restful api backend.

 ## How to use

 ### Build

-`npx blueprint build` or `yarn blueprint build`

-### Test

-`npx blueprint test` or `yarn blueprint test`
+`bun run build`

 ### Deploy or run another script

-`npx blueprint run` or `yarn blueprint run`

-### Add a new contract

-`npx blueprint create ContractName` or `yarn blueprint create ContractName`
+`bun run start`

+### Generate SVG image/metadata json and upload to ipfs

+`bun run upload`

+### Start REST API server

+`bun run server`